 What type of incision should you get for your Breast augmentation procedure?
 In addition to the implant size this is another very important decision that you need to make.
 It seems to me when I ask a patient whether they have a preference as to what kind of breast incision they want, the most common answer is that they want the type of incision that they have seen on a friend.
 Likewise, the second most common comment is “I don’t want such and such incision because somebody I know had one and it looks bad”.
 The truth is every type of incision has its pros and cons.
 Here is my explanation of the types of Breast augmentation incisions…

-Breast augmentation: High profile implants create projection and fullness
+Breast augmentation: High-profile Breast implants create projection and fullness

 Many times during a breast augmentation consult a patient will say to me: “I want to look proportionate.”
 In other words, the patient wants to make sure that a particular implant size will look right on her.
 The right proportion is determined by several factors.
 A good proportion is not only determined by the size…

-Improving the cosmetic surgery experience: Pain pumps to control pain and nausea
+Improving the cosmetic surgery experience: Pain pumps or Exparel to control pain

-Saline vs. Silicone implants: Why I’m happy silicone implants are back!
+Saline vs. Silicone Beast implants: Why I’m happy silicone Breast implants are back!

 In my last blog post, I went over briefly how the silicone implant moratorium came about.
 This week I’ll tell you why it is such a good thing that silicone implants are back as a choice for all breast augmentation patients.
 Remember, silicon implants weren’t really banned, as we have been using silicone implants for cancer patients, those with congenital defects, and patients needing a breast lift.
 Over the past 14 years they were just not available for cosmetic surgery patients.
 However, now all patients will have the choice to use saline or silicone implants.